Police: Suspect in killing of Minneapolis teen flees wrong way on I-394 before capture

 Officers caught up with the suspect and arrested him in Plymouth following his crash, said police spokesman John Elder.
 No one was injured during the pursuit, Elder said.

-An officer first spotted the suspect’s car on the north edge of downtown before it fled onto Washington Avenue, where a gun was thrown out the window, according to emergency dispatch audio.
+An officer first spotted the suspect's car near N. 7th Street and N. Lyndale Avenue before it fled into downtown, where a gun and cellphone were thrown out the window and later recovered by officers, according to emergency dispatch audio.

 The suspect then fled west on eastbound Interstate 394 before heading north onto Hwy.
-169, the dispatch audio continued.
+169 on the correct side of the highway, the dispatch audio continued.

-Once in a Plymouth neighborhood, he cut through yards and crashed, Elder said.
+Once in a Plymouth neighborhood, he cut through yards and crashed in the 2900 block of E. Medicine Lake Boulevard, Elder said.
 Police have yet to identify the suspect.

 The chase spanned roughly 15 minutes, according to the audio.